dku-infosci301-Autumn2026/infovis-sc972/docs/paper-main-condensed.md

 My earlier 2056 aspiration—helping people question opaque recommendations rather than simply accept system outputs—now extends to generative AI.
 The project connects human-centered visualization with critical AI literacy.
 A lesson from my earlier Energy Lens artifact also transfers: different questions require different visual idioms, while derived or interpreted values should not be presented as neutral source facts.

-Field observations also informed the redesign.
-An industry-panel example showed how coordinated views can connect an overview with focused evidence, motivating the graph-plus-inspector structure.
-A public-facing museum example demonstrated that visual form should follow the audience’s question, motivating a compact comparison view rather than a denser analytical interface.
-These observations are used as design inspiration rather than empirical evidence about the intended users.
+Field observations from the Shanghai Science and Technology Museum also informed the redesign.
+The “Energy Big Data in Shanghai” display combined multiple charts and indicators into a dense system-level overview, while the “Global Energy Map” foregrounded one geographic comparison task through a dominant spatial representation.
+I do not treat these observations as evidence about visitor comprehension.
+Instead, they provide a design cue: different analytical questions may benefit from different coordinated visual forms.
+This motivated retaining the graph for revision history while adding a focused inspector for provenance-aware comparison.

 The prospective community is DKU students and novice digital creators who use generative AI for coursework, design, or creative experimentation.
 This remains a scoped proxy audience rather than a claim about professional artists.
 Missing voices include art and design students, professional creators, instructors, and people who avoid generative AI.
 The project relates narrowly to SDG Target 4.4: provenance classification may exercise relevant ICT and AI-literacy skills, but one prototype does not itself achieve the target [3].